imdadulhaque1/Publications-1-PapayaDiseaseRecognitionUsingDL/README.md

 # Title: Deep Learning based Classification of Papaya Disease Recognition.
 This is my 1st publication and We have used CNN for disease detection of Papaya. we have achieved 91% accuracy for our desired CNN model.

-# below the acceptness later of our proposed model.
+# below the acceptance letter of our proposed model.
 [Acceptance Letter.pdf](https://github.com/imdadulhaque1/Publications-1-PapayaDiseaseRecognitionUsingDL/files/5739101/Acceptance.Letter.pdf)

 # And now, this is Presentation Certificate.